Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Additional comparison to prior work

 Note that in Step 3, the reason \cite{RenAdaptiveKnockoffs2020} choose $j$ to be the index minimizing $\P(W_j > 0, H_j = 1 \mid |W_j|)$ is that in Step 5, SeqStep observes $\sign(W)$ in reverse order of the analyst.
 Thus, the analyst should observe the least important hypotheses first so that SeqStep can observe the most important hypotheses first.

 The main similarity between this procedure and MLR statistics is that both procedures, roughly speaking, attempt to prioritize the hypotheses according to $\P(W_j > 0)$, although we condition on the full masked data to maximize power.
 That said, there are two important differences.
-First, when \cite{RenAdaptiveKnockoffs2020} write ``$\P(W_j > 0, H_j = 1 \mid |W_j|)$," they are taking the probability over the auxiliary (heuristic) Bayesian model (\ref{eq::adaknockmodel}).
-Note that this Bayesian model is not the same as the underlying model for the data $\by$ and $\bX$; in fact, Equation (\ref{eq::adaknockmodel}) defines a new probability space where the random variables $\bX$ and $\by$ are not defined.
-In contrast, when we say that MLR statistics order the hypotheses in decreasing order of $\P(W_j > 0 \mid D)$, we are referring to the posterior distribution of $(\by, \bX, \theta) \mid D$ with respect to the true data generating process (by assumption).
+First, we and \cite{RenAdaptiveKnockoffs2020} both use an auxiliary Bayesian model---however, we take probabilities over a Bayesian model of the full dataset, whereas \cite{RenAdaptiveKnockoffs2020} only fit a working model of the law of $W$.
+Using the full data as opposed to only the statistics $W$ should lead to much higher power---for example, if $W$ are poor feature statistics which do not contain much relevant information about the dataset, the procedure from \cite{RenAdaptiveKnockoffs2020} will have low power.
 Thus, despite their initial similarity, these procedures are quite different.

-The second and more important difference is that the procedure above is not a feature statistic, per se; rather, it is an extension of SeqStep that wraps on top of any initial feature statistic.
+The second and more important difference is that the procedure above is not a feature statistic.
+Rather, it is an extension of SeqStep that wraps on top of any initial feature statistic.
 This ``adaptive knockoffs" procedure augments the power of any feature statistic, although if the initial feature statistic $W$ has many negative signs to begin with or its absolute values $|W|$ are truly uninformative of its signs, the procedure may still be powerless.
-Since MLR statistics have provable optimality guarantees, e.g., they maximize $\P(W_j > 0 \mid D)$, one might expect that using MLR statistics in place of a lasso statistic could improve the power of the adaptive knockoff filter.
+Since MLR statistics have provable optimality guarantees---namely, they maximize $P\bayes(W_j > 0 \mid D)$ and make $|W_j|$ a monotone function of $P\bayes(W_j > 0 \mid D)$---one might expect that using MLR statistics in place of a lasso statistic could improve the power of the adaptive knockoff filter.
+Similarly, using the adaptive knockoff filter in combination with MLR statistics could be more powerful than using MLR statistics alone.